 Energy Sparks will show you how much energy your school is using each day.
 You can use this information to help your school to save energy, and help protect the environment.
-Energy Sparks will show you how much electricity your school uses for lights, computers and whiteboards, and cooking.
-It will also show you how much gas your school uses for heating classrooms, halls, corridors, and offices, for cooking and for heating hot water.
-Some schools, particularly in the countryside do not have a gas supply, so if your school is one of these, you may use electricity for heating rooms and hot water, or other fuels such as oil.
-Energy Sparks does not provide data for other fuels.
+Energy Sparks will show you how much electricity your school uses for lights, computers and whiteboards, and in the school kitchens.
+It will also show you how much gas your school uses for heating classrooms, for cooking and for heating hot water.

-Energy Sparks will also give you lots of ideas of activities you could try at your school to save energy.
+Energy Sparks will also give you lots of activities you could try at your school to save energy.
 For example you could:

 You can use the Energy Sparks graphs to see how much difference your changes have made to your school's energy use, and even use your maths skills to find out how much money your school has saved.